 The mask of Pakal was discovered in 1952 in more than 300 pieces.
 In 1955 it was reassembled and is displayed in the National Museum of Anthropology in Mexico City.
 The one in the site museum is a copy made in 2001.

 Next to the Temple of the Inscription is Temple XIII, which is known as the Temple of the Red Queen.

 In 1994 a door was found that led to an underground temple, with three rooms.
-In the middle room was a sarcophagus which was painted with cinnabar, an ore of mercury which is red in colour.
-Inside the sarcophagus was the remains of a woman and she became known as the Red Queen.
+In the middle room was a sarcophagus which was painted with cinnabar, an ore of mercury that is red in colour.
+Inside the sarcophagus were the remains of a woman and she became known as the Red Queen.
 The sarcophagus is still there and can still be seen.
 There were no inscriptions to identify the woman, but scientific investigations indicate that she may have been Pakalís wife, Sock Boor How.

 Just across from these structures, standing on a 69m long by 61m wide wide artificial mound is the Palace.

 Covering an area of 6,500m2 it consists of a complex of several connected and adjacent buildings with a large number of rooms and galleries, the walls of which were decorated with mural paintings and carved stone slabs, some of which can be seen in the onsite museum.